notoriousno/klein-basics/requestobject.rst

 Request Variable: What is it and why is it passed in?
 =====================================================

 You may have noticed the ``request`` argument which gets passed into every route function.
 This variable is a `Request <https://twistedmatrix.com/documents/current/api/twisted.web.http.Request.html>`_ object and serves a very important purpose of holding valuable request information.  ``Request`` objects have an abundance of functionality in them, which would be tedious to convey in such a short tutorial.
-I will try to demonstrate a few key features that are commonly used.
+Some concepts, such as usage of ``Deferred`` and callbacks, are formally introduced in other posts.

 Write to the Frontend